Accidents happen. You may or may not know what to do, and what not to do, if you are involved in a crash.

 - Don’t accept money from the other party to avoid reporting the crash to insurance

-While you must report all accidents to your insurance company, law enforcement may not need to be called for a minor non-injury collision.
-Just be sure to obtain all the pertinent information and file a report.
+While you should report all accidents to your insurance company, law enforcement may not need to be called for a minor non-injury collision.
+Be sure to obtain all the pertinent information in case you decide to file a report.

 The National Association of Insurance Commissioners has produced a Wreck Check safety pamphlet that every driver should carry.
 You can find a link from the California Casualty Resource Page, www.calcas.com/resources.

 There are a few other important things our adjusters want people to know:

 - Make sure to get the correct contact information and license plate of the other vehicle(s) involved

 - Make sure to give your best contact number or email to help speed up their claim

 - Make sure to report any hit-and-run crashes to law enforcement and provide as much information as possible

 - Giselle and Jayden Get Picked Up by the Police- Episode 1 - March 20, 2019

 - Summer Skip – Money When You Need It the Most - March 13, 2019